SEPTEMBER 30, 2021

 • have overall tax savings.

-But, there are various rules and exceptions around:
+There are, however, various rules and exceptions around:

 • withdrawing from spousal RRSPs, and